cilium/cilium/Documentation/bpf.rst

 3. **There are no global variables allowed.**

-  For the same reasons as mentioned in point 1., BPF cannot have global variables as often used in normal C programs.
+  For the reasons already mentioned in point 1, BPF cannot have global variables as often used in normal C programs.

-  However, there is a work-around in that the program can simply use an BPF map of type ``BPF_MAP_TYPE_PERCPU_ARRAY`` with just a single slot of arbitrary value size.
+  However, there is a work-around in that the program can simply use a BPF map of type ``BPF_MAP_TYPE_PERCPU_ARRAY`` with just a single slot of arbitrary value size.
 This works, because during execution, BPF programs are guaranteed to never get preempted by the kernel and therefore can use the single map entry as a scratch buffer for temporary data, for example, to extend beyond the stack limitation.
-This also works across tail calls, since it has the same guarantees with regards to preemption.
+This also functions across tail calls, since it has the same guarantees with regards to preemption.

   Otherwise, for holding state across multiple BPF program runs, normal BPF maps can be used.